dkriegner/xrayutilities/README.txt

 The following steps should only be necessary for user local installation to ensure the python module is found by the python interpreter:
-In this case the module is installed under <install path>/lib/python.
+In this case the module is installed under
+<prefix>/lib[64]/python?.?/site-packages on Unix systems and
+<prefix>/Lib/site-packages on Windows systems.

 If you have installed the Python package in a directory unknown to your local Python distribution, you have to tell Python where to look for the Package.
 There are several